-The Company is focused on producing and selling medical marijuana and its derivatives through a two-pronged growth strategy, including both retail sales and wholesale channels.
+The Company is focused on producing and selling medical cannabis and its derivatives through a two-pronged growth strategy, including both retail sales and wholesale channels.
 Retail sales are primarily sold through Aphria's online store as well as telephone orders.
-Wholesale shipments are sold to other ACMPR Licenced Producers.
+Wholesale shipments are sold to other ACMPR Licenced Producers and in the future will include sales to Shoppers Drug Mart, once they are licensed under the ACMPR, and the provincial / territorial control boards under The Cannabis Act..